CoNarrative/glujs-guide-built/the-basic-svvm-pattern.md

 ##The Basic SVVM Pattern
-GluJS is a refined variant of the MVVM (model-view-viewmodel) pattern that we call SVVM.
-That's short for specification-view-viewmodel.
+GluJS is a refined variant of the MVVM (Model-View-View Model) pattern that we call SVVM.
+That's short for Specification-View-View Model.

 The switch to SVVM underscores two points.
 First it underscores one of the main points of GluJS: making it dead simple to drop right into test-first development based on user stories or specifications.
 In fact, we recommend (and make it simple) to always start with a specification.

 The second is that the architecture is simpler than it looks.
 Essentially, there are
  * specs -        descriptions of what the app is supposed to do that are also fully functional tests
  * view models -  descriptions of screen states and rules that include data
  * views -        declarative JSON that describes the component tree (similar to MXML or XAML from Flex and WPF/Silverlight)